saitarunreddye/my_website/README.md

-# 🚀 John Doe - Portfolio Website
+# 🚀 Sai Tarun - Portfolio Website

 A cutting-edge, modern portfolio website built with React, TypeScript, and advanced web technologies.
 This portfolio showcases exceptional design, smooth animations, and interactive features that demonstrate technical expertise and creative innovation.